cutecycle/flatcaseinvariant/README.md

 "it wortinated piratomosly ovineted Cheug oducivelys. numentursofaus thresyncess rivas calhams. perchery hygienevangelist flatcaseinvariant 2.0. midternal eaterfully Americans bytriport attwood, "the old one has a SHA hash anyway"."

-"convert flatcase to camelcase"
-"convert flat case to camelcase"
-"convert lowercase with no separators to camelcase"